-Alongside the French Open, Wimbledon and the US Open, the Australian Open makes up the four Grand Slam tennis tournaments.
+Alongside the French Open, Wimbledon, and the US Open, the Australian Open makes up the four Grand Slam tennis tournaments.
 Due to the fact, these tournaments are so big and viewed by millions of people across the world, the Australian Open betting markets are extremely popular.
-They were last updated on October 20th, 2020.
+The odds were last updated on January 11, 2021:

 Australian Open tennis odds are unique, in that the tournament always hosts the very best talent in tennis making for a great overall betting experience.
 We will make some Australian Open picks below to give our readers an idea of who might lift the Norman Brookes Challenge Cup in 2021.